gloveboxes/AltairEverywhere/README.md

 ## Raspberry Pi Sense HAT support

-If you are building the Altair project in a Raspberry Pi with a PI Sense HAT then you need to enable I2C support.
+If you are building the Altair project on a Raspberry Pi with a PI Sense HAT then you need to enable I2C support.

 1. Open a Terminal window
 1. Run the following command to start the Raspberry Pi config utility.